Acefrrag/I-DNN/README.md

   <img src="https://user-images.githubusercontent.com/59066474/232531939-2735f492-c7c6-401d-8aeb-63f4db2d42e6.png">
 </p>

 `I-DNN` is composed of `I-layers` connected in cascade in the same fashion of DNN.

 Each layer is assigned with a `NVR` from the NORM framework.

 The layer interface is extended to interface with the `NVR` as well as the `BACKUP_LOGIC` to receive the imperative commands.
 Depending on the state of the layer different data is backed up into the `NVR` (either the internal state, the output of `I-layer` or nothing in case the layer is idle).

 The `POWER APPROXIMATION UNITS` compute the power cycles for every `I-DNN` component for every `POWER_STATE`.

+When a `I-layer` computes its output, the `Validating Logic` invalidates the previous layer output to avoid useless backup when a save command arises from the `BACKUP_LOGIC`.

 ## Backup Policies